MicrosoftDocs/ai-builder/ai-builder-docs/generate-document-output-prompt.md

 - Defining a text formatting in the instruction isn't supported.
 For example, you can't set a field in bold, or add a title, or change the color.
 - Generating only a Word document is supported.
 - A document layout can't be more than 20MB.
-- When uploading a document layout of more than 5MB, the prompt needs to be saved and reopened before testing.
+- When you upload a document layout of more than 5MB, you need to save and reopen the prompt before testing.

 ## Related information

 [FAQ for prompts and text generation capabilities](faqs-text-generation.md)